chef-training/garcon-de-chef-training/README.md

 ## Cleanup

-1. Run `terraform destroy` in the terraform directory corresponding to your class (`output/class_identifier/terraform`)
+1. Run `terraform destroy` in the terraform directory corresponding to your class (Example: `output/2017-04-06-Testing-chef-essentials-windows/terraform/`)